NumbersArch/UsualNumbers/Usual_Tables/Z READ_ME.txt

 ** the purpose of the "processed" folder is to manually adjust values.
 If those files are overwritten your manual adjustments will be lost.

 list_all.txt
-All vtubers in the "Vtubers_all.txt" file are placed here in a structured order.
+All vtubers and in the "Vtubers_all.txt" file are placed here in a structured order.
 This is a reference file to be used with other charting programs.

 chart.txt
 A copy of list_all.txt, except you can select which vtubers you want included in the chart.